-Welcome to the Graduate Department of Exercise Sciences in the University of Toronto's Faculty of Kinesiology and Physical Education.
+Welcome to the Graduate Department of Kinesiology in the University of Toronto's Faculty of Kinesiology and Physical Education.
 This handbook is designed for students entering the Master of Professional Kinesiology (MPK) program.
 The MPK program offers students access to a diverse group of faculty, who provide educational experiences and offer students opportunities to gain advanced knowledge and skills in the professional practice of kinesiology.
 This program also provides unparalleled learning environments for hands-on practice working alongside leading practitioners.
 The purpose of this handbook is to provide information about the program's structure, expectations and policies.

-Department of Exercise Sciences
+Graduate Department of Kinesiology

-Ira Jacobs, Dean Ashley Stirling, Vice Dean, Academic Affairs David Frost, Assistant Professor, Teaching Stream, and Director of MPK Program Zarine Ahmed, Graduate Program Coordinator Ainsley Goldman, Placement Program Coordinator Ashleigh Calabrese, Graduate Program Assistant
+Gretchen Kerr, Dean Ashley Stirling, Vice Dean, Academic Affairs David Frost, Assistant Professor, Teaching Stream, and Director of MPK Program Alison Grossman, Assistant Registrar, Graduate Programs Margo Chen, Experiential Learning Officer TBA, Graduate Program Assistant www.kin.utoronto.ca

-55 Harbord Street, Toronto, ON M5S 2W6 Tel: 416-978-6087 or 416-946-3645 www.exs.utoronto.ca
+55 Harbord Street, Toronto, ON M5S 2W6 Tel: 416-978-6087 or 416-946-3645 Fax: 416-971-2118 Email: grad.kpe@utoronto.ca

-Fax: 416-971-2118

-Email: exs.kpe@utoronto.ca